 Roadmap See visual roadmap of the requirements.

 Third, the student may enroll in the intensive major (AMST 493 and 494) and work independently for two terms.
 The intensive major offers an opportunity for significant original research leading to a substantial senior project.
 AMST 493, 494 carries two terms of credit; its final product should be a sixty-page essay or its equivalent in another medium.
 All students in the intensive major participate in a yearlong proseminar on theory and methods.
 One term of the two-term project may count as a course in the area of concentration.
-To apply for admission to AMST 493 and 494, a student should submit a prospectus, signed by the faculty adviser, to the DUS.
+To apply for admission to AMST 493 and 494, a student should submit a prospectus, signed by the faculty adviser, to the DUS and the undergraduate registrar.

 As a multidisciplinary program, American Studies draws on the resources of other departments and programs in the University.
 The list of American Studies courses is meant to be suggestive only: apart from those courses required for the major, it is neither restrictive nor exhaustive.
-Students are encouraged to examine the offerings of other departments in both the humanities and the social sciences, as well as residential college seminars, for additional relevant courses.
+Students are encouraged to examine the offerings of other departments in both the humanities and the social sciences, as well as Residential College Seminars, for additional relevant courses.
 The stated area of concentration of each student determines the relevance and acceptability of other courses.

 Combined B.A./M.A. degree program Exceptionally able and well-prepared students may complete a course of study leading to the simultaneous award of the B.A. and M.A. degrees after eight terms of enrollment.
-See Academic Regulations, section K, Special Arrangements, “Simultaneous Award of the Bachelor's and Master's Degrees.”
+See Academic Regulations, section L, Special Academic Arrangements, “Simultaneous Award of the Bachelor's and Master's Degrees.”
 Interested students should consult the DUS prior to the sixth term of enrollment for specific requirements in American Studies.

 REQUIREMENTS OF THE MAJOR